mburkes-sketch/ReallyGoodClashApp/README.md

 Make a deck form:
 Allows users to make a deck from the 100ish cards in the game.
 The deck will be saved as a part of their user profile.

-### Q4 List and describe your routes/blueprints (don’t need to list all routes/blueprints you may
+### Q4 List and describe your routes/blueprints (don’t need to list all routes/blueprints you may have–just enough for the requirement):

 User blueprint contains all routes that are related to user functionality.
 Users can login, register, build decks, and simulate decks against each other.
 Only users can do these actions.
 @user.login - route to log users in